On this page I'd like to discuss other livebearers which I'm keeping at home and which aren't mentioned in other categories on this website.

-In the wild, the micropoecilia parae comes in multiple color varieties.
-The photo above shows a yellow variety (photo from the internet).
+In the wild, the Micropoecilia parae comes in multiple color varieties.
+The photo below shows a yellow variety (photo from the internet).
 There are even specimens in the wild that are blend colored.
-With a marking someweher on the body.
+With a marking somewhere on the body.

 They do well at temperatures between 22°C - 28°C and neutral till hard water.